norrismw/mnorris.io/_posts/2019-10-19-assignment_1.md

 After analysis of the C program is complete, the code can more easily be re-written in assembly.
 This processes is documented and explained in detail in the second section of this post.

 Finally, the third section of this paper demonstrates a program written in Python that allows a user to configure a port number to be used in the Shell_Bind_TCP shellcode.

+## Objectives
+Create a Shell_Bind_TCP shellcode that;
+1. Binds to an easily configurable port number
+2. Executes a shell on an incoming connection

 ## Analysis of Shell_Bind_TCP.c
 The following code has been commented in a way that aims to break the program down into distinct sections to be referenced during analysis.
 A brief explanation of each commented code section will be provided in this section of the post.